Hermaphroditus in Greek Mythology: Origins, Depictions, Powers, & Symbols

 One day, while Hermaphroditus was taking a bath in an empty pool, Salmacis leaped into the pool and forcibly groped the god.
 She then went ahead to proclaim her love for him, begging the gods to unite them forever.
 In a twinkle of an eye, the two beings were conjoined and became one being, having both male and female genitals.

-The myth goes on to say that Hermaphroditus besieged both his parents to forever transform any man that took a bath in that pool into a hermphrodite.
+The myth goes on to say that Hermaphroditus implored both his parents to forever transform any man that took a bath in that pool into a hermphrodite.

-The 3rd century BCE Greek philosopher and Aristotle’s successor at the Peripatetic school Theophrastus was one of the first people to have the name Hermpahroditus in literature.
+Theophrastus, the 3rd century BC Greek philosopher and Aristotle’s successor at the Peripatetic school, was one of the first people to have the name Hermpahroditus in literature.

 It has been noted that much of the idea and myth of Hermaphroditus originated from worship practices in the East, where inhabitants of those places saw nature as a combination of the female and male.